daveabrock/daveabrock.github.io/_posts/2020-09-04-boost-code-quality-ndepend.markdown

 This capability isn't just for cyclomatic complexity—you can do it for documentation (comments), test coverage, and more.
 It's a great way to see the high-level state of your application.

+I can personally see a lot of value in using the [code coverage visualization](https://www.ndepend.com/docs/monitor-test-coverage#identify-which-code-need-more-test), as it easily shows which components are in need of more coverage.

 ## Understand dependencies

 NDepend ships with a dependencies view that allows you to visualize the relationships between your projects.
 It's an interactive view, where you can click and hover over dependencies, to see how tightly or loosely coupled your dependencies are.